benjaminboruff/jest-test/README.md

 # This repo should pass the jest test with Firebase imported
-First install all the node_modules
+First, install all the node_modules
 > `npm install`

 Then, before we do *anything else* make sure this setup passes the